Swimming Safety and Diving Injury Prevention

 According to the National Spinal Cord Injury Statistical Center, diving is the fifth leading cause of spinal cord injury for men and women.
-And the injuries occur in swimming pools, lakes, rivers, creeks, swimming holes, and just about any water environment you can think of.
+The injuries occur in swimming pools, lakes, rivers, creeks, swimming holes, and just about any water environment you can think of.

 - Know that there are often hidden objects in lakes, rivers, etc.